- Open enrollment for 2022 coverage ended in most states on January 15, 2022.

 Q. What is the deadline to enroll in 2022 ACA-compliant health insurance coverage in the individual market?

-A. Open enrollment for 2022 health coverage started nationwide on November 1, 2021.
-In most states, it ended on January 15, 2022 (and in most states, enrollments completed between December 16 and January 15 will take effect February 1).
+A. Open enrollment for 2022 health coverage started nationwide on November 1, 2021 (in New York, it began on November 16).
+In most states, it ended on January 15, 2022 (and in most states, enrollments completed between December 16 and January 15 took effect February 1).

 The January 15 end date includes a one-month extension that was added by the Biden administration.
 For the past several years, open enrollment had ended on December 15, but the January 15 deadline will be used from now on.